yerayafonso/eldritch-backend/README.md

 - Round complete — game is still active: resets the answers map and emits roundResult.

 In outcomes 2 and 3, after emitting roundResult the function sets room.waitingForHostReady = true and returns — it does not call startNextRound directly.
 The game loop resumes only when the host emits clientReadyForNextRound.
-This is to allow the front end any time it needs to play animations inbetween questions.
+This is to allow the front end any time it needs to play animations in between questions.